jimseiwert/container-transfer/README.md

 - This assumes you already ran a docker save on the source image and have the tar.gz file on the destination network.
 - Docker export script coming soon
 - Tested against Azure Container Registry, not tested against others yet
+- Powershell script untested, just a port of the bash file

 ### Importing / Saving Source Images
     - Run the script from this repo under {{shell choice}}/import.(sh,ps1)